 of only ~ 1 gram.
 There are typically about 10 meteors per hour

-visible from any location under good sky conditions.
+visible from any location under good night sky viewing conditions.

 - "Meteor Showers" (concentrations) occur when Earth passes

 through the denser debris lying along the orbit of a comet.

 E.g.: the Perseids (~ Aug 12; from Comet Swift-Tuttle); the Orionids